minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

 ## Run your own blockchain explorer

-After the MiniBolt runs your own fully validated node, and even acts as a backend for your hardware wallet with Electrs, the last important puzzle piece to improve privacy and financial sovereignty is your own Blockchain Explorer.
+After the MiniBolt runs your own fully validated node, and even acts as a backend for your hardware wallet with Fulcrum, the last important puzzle piece to improve privacy and financial sovereignty is your own Blockchain Explorer.
 It lets you query transactions, addresses, and blocks of your choice.
 You no longer need to leak information by querying a third-party blockchain explorer that can be used to get your location and cluster addresses.

 [BTC RPC Explorer](https://github.com/janoside/btc-rpc-explorer){:target="_blank"} provides a lightweight and easy to use web interface to accomplish just that.
-It's a database-free, self-hosted Bitcoin blockchain explorer, querying Bitcoin Core and Electrs via RPC.
+It's a database-free, self-hosted Bitcoin blockchain explorer, querying Bitcoin Core and Fulcrum via RPC.

 ## Preparations